Soapy7261/goofyproxy/bincall/README.md

 6. The server must relay raw byte data between parties in a call accurately and without corruption.
 Byte order and values must never be altered, intentionally or otherwise.
-If a party experiences irreversible data loss or corruption at any point (whether incoming or outgoing), the server must end the call immediately.
+If a party experiences irreversible data loss or corruption at any point (whether incoming or outgoing), both the server and the client must terminate the connection immediately.

 # API